Wendy Kaufman: Snapple

 At the time of the first ad campaign, Kaufman worked at Snapple's headquarters in Long Island.
 In her free time, she took it upon herself to reply to Snapple fan mail.
-Snapple's new ad agency, Kirshenbaum and Bond, chose Kaufman to appear as "Wendy, the Snapple Lady" and sold their choice to the founders by showing them photos of Oprah and Roseanne Barr, both heavyset women who were extremely popular.
+Snapple's new ad agency, Kirshenbaum and Bond, chose Kaufman to appear as "Wendy, the Snapple Lady" and sold their choice to the founders by showing them photos of Oprah and Roseanne Barr.
 The ads featured Kaufman responding to letters received from Snapple customers.
 The Snapple Lady ads contributed to soaring sales.
 Kaufman appeared in dozens of ads, made guest appearances at fairs and schools, on television shows, and at celebrity benefits.

 After Quaker Oats Company bought Snapple in 1994, it discontinued Kaufman's appearances in ads and sales of Snapple dropped dramatically.
 Snapple was acquired from Quaker Oats in a fire sale and the new owners, Triarc Companies, immediately made Kaufman the spokesperson of Snapple again.
 Kaufman left Snapple in 2008.

 After Snapple

 In 2005, Kaufman appeared in seasons 1 and 2 of Celebrity Fit Club.
-In 2016, Kaufman was featured on an episode of Oprah: Where Are They Now?.
+In 2016, Kaufman was featured on an episode of Oprah: Where Are They Now?